 You know what, how and with who you want to launch your NDC project.

-It is so close from reality that it seems that nobody can stop it.
+It is so close to reality that it seems that nobody can stop it.

-Obviously, that’s the perfect time to take a break , step back and see your lawyers to have a real grasp of any legal issue your project could generate… and solve it at its best.
+Obviously, that’s the perfect time to take a break, step back and see your lawyers have a real grasp of any legal issue your project could generate… and solve it at its best.